angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 For any of the above examples you can reduce the cost drastically by using the free cyclers Street Wraith and/or Edge of Autumn.
-There are also some interesting tricks we can utilise where the card {{Brainstorm}} is one of the cantrips within our hand however we will cover those in another chapter.
+There are also some interesting tricks we can utilise where the card :card[Brainstorm] is one of the cantrips within our hand however we will cover those in another chapter.

 Another option is the use of Deep Analysis if you have it, or an LED in hand.